 7 Days Mount Kilimanjaro Rongai Route

 Less crowded because of its remote location the route offers trekkers a unique wilderness experience where it is possible to see large wildlife like antelope, elephant and buffalo.
+As there is typically less moisture on this side of the mountain you are less likely to encounter rain and have more unclouded views of the peak.
 While it is flatter, it does not give the climb high sleep low option and therefore recommended to select more days for acclimatization.

 Departing from Moshi a 4-5 hour drive will take you through the coffee plantations and Village of Nale Muru to the Kilimanjaro National Park Gate.
 We will patiently wait for our permits to be issued while watching the hustle and bustle of operations as many crews prepare for the journey ahead Enjoy the beautiful wooded scenery, and windy trails while your guide tells you about the local flora and fauna and natural wildlife you are likely to see.
 Simba camp sits near the first cave at the edge of the moorland zone with spectacular views of the plains of Kenya.

 DAY 2: SIMBA CAMP – SECOND CAVE CAMP: 5.8km/3.6mi | 5-6hrs | Moorland

 Elevation: 2635m/8645ft to 3487m/11440ft

 After a good night sleep and a hearty breakfast we continue along moorland terrain on a consistent ascending path.
 You will catch some terrific views of Kibo and get your first glimpse of the ice fields on the Eastern crater rim.
 The small shrubs of the moorland became thinner as you approve the Second Cave.
 Temperatures begin to drop.

 DAY 3: SECOND CAVE CAMP – KIKELEWA CAMP: 5.95km/3.7mi | 2-3hrs | Semi Desert